Whetu Tirikatene-Sullivan

 Tini "Whetu" Marama Tirikatene-Sullivan (9 January 1932 – 20 July 2011) was a New Zealand politician.
-She was an MP from 1967 to 1996, representing the Labour Party and was New Zealand’s first Māori woman cabinet minister.
+She was an MP from 1967 to 1996, representing the Labour Party and was New Zealand’s first Māori woman cabinet minister, and, at the age of 40, was the youngest.
+Whetu was very influential in Māori affairs, civil and women's rights.
 At the time of her retirement, she was the second longest-serving MP in Parliament, being in her tenth term of office.
 She was one of twenty holders of the Order of New Zealand, the highest honour of the country.

 Early life

 Whetu Marama Tirikatene was born on 9 January 1932, the daughter of Eruera Tirikatene and Ruti Tirikatene.
 Her iwi are Ngāi Tahu and Ngāti Kahungunu.
 She was raised at Rātana Pā by her grandmother, dress designer and tailor Amiria Henrici Solomon.
 Educated at Rangiora High School and Wellington East Girls' College, she excelled in dancing, winning the New Zealand amateur Latin American ballroom dancing championship with her Australian partner Kevin Mansfield, and was also accomplished in fencing, becoming one of the top four female fencers in the country.
 She studied for a PhD in political science at the Australian National University, with the topic "Contemporary Maori Political Involvement".
 While there, she met Denis Sullivan, a physics PhD student who later became an associate professor in physics and astrophysics at Victoria University of Wellington, and they were married in Canberra on 18 March 1967.